2023-06-29 12:44:47

 Chen Weijian, editor-in-chief of “Beijing Spring”, told The Epoch Times on June 28 that the books that the authorities consider banned include some books that introduce Western democracy, and those that expose the CCP leaders’ scandals, involving their family life and their corruption Condition.

 Chen Weijian is the former founder of New Zealand’s “New News”.
 He said that at that time, the newspaper office often had officials from China.
 They took the opportunity of travel and work to visit.
-When they saw that there were many banned books and magazines in the newspaper office, they picked them up in their hands. , I flipped through it very carefully, and sometimes I asked if I could take a copy back, and I said of course I could.
+When they saw that there were many banned books and magazines in the newspaper office, they picked them up in their hands. , I flipped through it very carefully, and sometimes I asked if I might take a copy back, and I said of course I might.

 In recent years, the government has notified officials several times that they have read or privately stored “books and periodicals with serious political problems.”
 For example, Wang Xiaoguang, former vice governor of Guizhou, Wang Yinfeng, former party secretary and chairman of Chongqing Grain Group, Wu Dehua, former member of the Standing Committee of Chongqing Yubei District Committee, and Xu Shiping, former president and editor-in-chief of Shanghai Dongfang.com, who was double-opened on June 13 this year.
 There is a long list of officials charged with similar crimes.